preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/improve-selected-text/index.rst

 Improve selected text (OpenAI)
 =============================================

-This option is available in Omnia 7.1 and later.
-(Images from Omnia 7.5).

 You can create a number of prompt settings here to be used by editors, with OpenAI, for example:

 .. image:: improve-selected-text-75.png